-My research primarily focuses on the demand and supply sides in network industries.
+My research primarily focuses on the demand and supply sides in network and cultural industries.
 I use structural approaches and observational data to model consumer behavior.
-I also use various reduced form approaches to comment on the development of prices and variety of products.
+I also use various reduced-form approaches to comment on the development of prices and variety of products.

 Prior to joining LMU, I was an Assistant Professor at ENSAI (École Nationale de la Statistique et de l’Analyse de l’Information) – CREST (Center for Research in Economics and Statistics).
 In 2018, I was awarded an incoming fellowship supported by the Marie Skłodowska-Curie COFUND action for my research project Consumer Behavior in Markets with Complex Pricing Strategies.
 I received a Ph.D. in Economics from the University of Montpellier (UM), in 2018.